JetBrains/kotlin-web-site/docs/topics/kapt.md

 > {type=”note”}

 The statistics will appear in the logs with the [`info`](https://docs.gradle.org/current/userguide/logging.html#sec:choosing_a_log_level) level.
-You'll see the `Annotation processor stats:` line and then statistics on each annotation processor execution time.
+You'll see the `Annotation processor stats:` line, and then statistics on each annotation processor execution time.
 After these lines, there will be the `Generated files report:` line, and then statistics on the amount of generated files for each annotation processor.
 For example: